subquery/subql/packages/query/README.md

 ## Run this package

-To quickly setup the project, add a `.env` file in the `subql/packages/query` folder with the following ontent:
+To quickly setup the project, add a `.env` file in the `subql/packages/query` folder with the following content:

 ```
 DB_HOST=localhost